 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
+Fluoride is added to your water by the New Castle/Stanwood Consolidated Water District.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
-To ensure that the fluoride supplement in your water provides optimal dental protection, New Castle Water System, Pace University's water supplier, monitors fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/L. During 2021, monitoring showed fluoride levels in your water were within 0.1 mg/L of the target level 99.22 % of the time.
+To ensure that the fluoride supplement in your water provides optimal dental protection, New Castle/Stanwood Consolidated Water District, Pace University's water supplier, monitors fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/L. During 2023, monitoring showed fluoride levels in your water were within 0.1 mg/L of the target level 99.9 % of the time.
 None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride.